Goodbye Blue Spruce Routes

 Gray Areas

-The Blue Spruce Routes provide exemptions from equipment and operational requirements because land-based radio transmitters along the route provide decent coverage, and route legs are short enough to complete a crossing without necessitating equipment redundancy.
+The Blue Spruce Routes Iceland-Greenland corridor provides exemptions from equipment and operational requirements because land-based radio transmitters along the route provide decent coverage, and route legs are short enough to complete a crossing without necessitating equipment redundancy.

 Now, there are exemptions from the rules, and then there are gray areas.
 Despite all the relief these routes provide, one regulation remains: you must maintain two-way radio communication with ATC.